Training Outcomes Within Your Budget!

 a) Medication: Certain Mental Illnesses can be effectively treated with medication such as antipsychotics and antidepressants.
 These medications work by altering the chemicals in your brain to alleviate symptoms.
 It is crucial to follow your healthcare provider's instructions precisely when taking the medication.
 Additionally, never discontinue medication for mental health illnesses without first consulting with your healthcare provider.

-b) Psychotherapy: Having a healthy conversation with Mental Health specialists can help you work through the challenges and deal with it’s the symptoms of Mental Health Illness.
+b) Psychotherapy: Having a healthy conversation with Mental Health specialists can help you work through the challenges and deal with the symptoms of Mental Illness.
 Psychotherapy is a one-to-one session with a healthcare professional or a group setting.
 Cognitive Behavioural Therapy (CBT) is one of the examples of psychotherapy.
 It mainly helps you in changing your thought patterns and negative behaviour.

-c) Alternative therapies: There are some Mental Health issues like depression that may treated with alternative therapies.
+c) Alternative therapies: There are some Mental Health issues like depression that may be treated with alternative therapies.
 These include examples like herbal remedies, yoga, acupuncture, massage and meditation.
 But before taking any supplement or herbal remedies, you must consult with your health provider as they may affect other medications.

 Conclusion